Ares-Developers/Ares-docs/new/superweapons/types/hunterseeker.rst

   a random target is chosen.
 Defaults to :value:`no`.

+Launches up to :tag:`[SuperWeapon]SW.MaxCount` Hunter Seekers of the specified type from the firing player's buildings that are valid launch sites.
+Only one Hunter Seeker is launched per building.

 See :doc:`Hunter Seeker </new/hunterseeker>` for information on how to define a valid Hunter Seeker unit and how to prevent certain :type:`TechnoTypes` to be targeted.
 See :ref:`Sides & Countries <sides-hunterseeker>` on how to define a